s-vincent/vagrant-ansible/README.md

 ## License

-All code are under BSD-3 license.
+All codes are under BSD-3 license.

 ## Links